BartoszCichecki/LenovoLegionToolkit/README.md

 If for whatever reason you want to use these modes on battery anyway, you can use `--allow-all-power-modes-on-battery` argument.
 Check [Arguments](#arguments) section for more details.

+> [!WARNING]
-*Note that power limits and other settings are not applied correctly on most devices when laptop is not connected to full power AC adapter and unpredictable and weird behavior is expected.
+> Power limits and other settings are not applied correctly on most devices when laptop is not connected to full power AC adapter and unpredictable and weird behavior is expected.
 Therefore, no support is provided for issues related to using this argument.*

 #### Why does switching to Performance mode seem buggy, when AI Engine is enabled?